 This doc explains required styles and recommended phrasings for user-related terminology on the New Relic One user model.

 This style guide applies to the New Relic One user model, not the original user model.
-Even though both user models share certain terms (such as Admin), this is an entirely different user model with a very different structure, recommended phrasings, and style.
-To understand user model changes and differences, see Overview of user model changes.
+Even though both user models share certain terms (such as Admin), this is an entirely different user model with an entirely different structure, recommended phrasings, and style.
+To understand user model differences, see Overview of user models.

-The original user model will be increasingly deprecated, so we shouldn't need to talk much about that user model or update those docs.
+The original user model will be increasingly deprecated, so we shouldn't need to think very much about that user model or update those docs very often.

 Here are some user-related styles and formats for user-related language for the New Relic One user model: